BlazeX9/AI-ML/README.md

 User input -> Tokenization -> Transformer Model -> Response

+## Tokenization

+Tokenization is the process of breaking text into smaller pieces called tokens so that an LLM can process it.
+A token can be a word, part of a word, punctuation mark or sometimes a character.
+LLMs process input as tokens not raw text.
+API usage and pricing are often based on the number of tokens.
+Tokenization affects how efficiently a model processes text.
+The same sentence can produce different numbers of tokens depending on the tokenizer.

+## Transformer Model

+A Transformer is the architecture designed to process and understand sequences of data, especially text.
+It focuses on understanding relationships within data to process information more effectively.
+It is the core architecture behind the modern LLMs.

 ## Ollama

 Ollama is a platform that allows users to run LLMs locally on their own machines.
 This allows users to interact with AI models without relying entirely on cloud-based APIs.
+Some of the LLMs are Llama, Gemma, Qwen, DeepSeek, Mistral

+Install Ollama on machine -> Open terminal or command prompt -> Download and run a model -> ollama run llama3.2

+see the models installed on your machine: ollama list
+download a model: ollama pull llama3.2